zhengzaixiazai/autosub/README.md

 #### Speech-to-Text/Translation API request

 Makes parallel requests to generate transcriptions for those regions.
+One audio fragment per request.
+Recognition speed mostly depends on your network upload speed.

 - Manually post-processing for the subtitles lines may be needed, some of which are too long to be fitted in a single line at the bottom of the video frame.

-At last, translates them to a different language, and finally saves the result subtitles to the local storage.
+After Speech-to-Text, translates them to a different language.
+Combining multiple lines of text to a chunk of text to request for result.
+Details at [issue #49](https://github.com/BingLingGroup/autosub/issues/49).
+And finally saves the result subtitles to the local storage.

 <escape><a href = "#TOC">&nbsp;↑&nbsp;</a></escape>